Temple Crest: The Middle River

-The middle river, that being the portion north of the Tampa Dam at 30th Street is commonly referred to as the reservoir because it holds the drinking water for the city of Tampa.
+The middle river, that being the portion north of the Tampa's Water Works Dam at 30th Street, is commonly referred to as the reservoir because it holds the drinking water for the city of Tampa.
 Nevertheless, it is still a part of the larger Hillsborough River which begins in the Green Swamp and flows to Tampa Bay.

 Water was supplied in Tampa's early days by private wells, cisterns and tanks.
 Tampa's first water plant went into operation on April 20, 1899, operated by the private Tampa Waterworks Company.
 It pumped well water to supply the City of Tampa until March 6, 1923, when the people voted to purchase the Waterworks plant for the city.

-Downstream of the 56th Street bridge in Temple Terrace, is the middle Hillsborough River, often referred to as the reservoir.
-The water is held behind Tampa's Water Works Dam near 30th Street.
-The reservoir has been Tampa's official source of water since 1944.
+The middle river has been Tampa's official source of water since 1944.
 It is about 1300 acre in size and can support about 1.6 e9USgal of water.
 The Hillsborough River flooded frequently until the Tampa Bypass Canal and the Harney Canal were built, allowing excess upstream water to flow away from urban areas into the canals and to McKay Bay.

-The middle Hillsborough River is a wonderfully diverse ecosystem within the larger urban area surrounding it.
+The middle Hillsborough River is a diverse ecosystem within the larger urban area surrounding it.
 Orange Lake, in the Temple Crest neighborhood, is an Audubon Society bird nesting and sanctuary, is also a living wetlands.

-Upstream along the banks of the Temple Terrace Park is a scene from old Florida, cypress trees dotting the watery landscape.

-Yet the middle river is in trouble.
-Attempts by residents to stop the damage, SWFMWD (Southwest Florida Water Management District) has done little to maintain minimum water levels, instead taking water that would normally flow into the river from the Green Swamp, siphoning the water into the Bypass Canal, which send millions of gallons to the Bill Young Reservoir in south Hillsborough County.
+However, the Southwest Florida Water Management District has done little to maintain minimum water levels, instead taking water that would normally flow into the river from the Green Swamp, siphoning the water into the Bypass Canal, which send millions of gallons to the Bill Young Reservoir in south Hillsborough County.
 Because of these policies wildlife is disappearing and dead zones are beginning to appear along the river's shores.
 Without intervention, establishing minimum healthy water levels and flows, the middle Hillsborough River will continue to deteriorate.